elmiko/elmiko.github.io/_posts/2022-11-01-kubecon-na-2022-recap.markdown

 categories:
 ---

-_note: videos for the talks are still being processed, I will update this post with youtube links when they become available._

 I'm super excited to write this after-con blog, not just because it was another face-to-face KubeCon but also because it was in Detroit, my home town.
 So without further delay, let's dive in!